Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 Cassette + Digital Album

 Clear red tint sonic tapes, expertly dubbed by National Audio Company in Springfield, Missouri.
-The A side is Friend Roulette's The Matt Sheffer Songs, Vol. 1, and the B side features the original Matt Sheffer demos, recorded between 2006 and 2009, and released here for the first time.
+The A side is Friend Roulette's The Matt Sheffer Songbook, Vol. 1, and the B side features the original Matt Sheffer demos, recorded between 2006 and 2009, and released here for the first time.

 Includes unlimited streaming of The Matt Sheffer Songbook, Vol. 1